-YouthBuild Louisville is building a LEED-certified campus that is also home to an organic garden and orchard, rain garden, a flock of chickens, and an outdoor classroom.
+YouthBuild Louisville is building an LEED-certified campus that is also home to an organic garden and orchard, rain garden, a flock of chickens, and an outdoor classroom.
 The Roots of Success curriculum and Urban Conservation Corps guide our environmental education program.
 Youth oversee and maintain 160 trees planted around YouthBuild’s campus and Smoketown neighborhood by GE Appliances & Lighting volunteers, Love Louisville Trees, Future Farmers of America, and YouthBuild students in Fall 2014.
 By redefining YouthBuild Louisville as a “Green Campus” we are creating integrated learning environments within the urban context.
-Our inviting “Green Campus” provides traditional classroom settings in an academic building, work space in the agri-art barn, construction shop and natural landscape for all subject areas through experiential and inspired learning.
+Our inviting “Green Campus” provides traditional classroom settings in an academic building, workspace in the agri-art barn, construction shop and natural landscape for all subject areas through experiential and inspired learning.
 Our campus is often used for community meetings and events.

 What’s next?
 Phase II and Campus Sustainability

-YouthBuild Louisville’s Green Campus is a living laboratory and incubator to improve the personal, social and economic health of our youth, neighbors and community.
+YouthBuild Louisville’s Green Campus is a living laboratory and incubator to improve the personal, social and economic health of our youth, neighbors, and community.
 The new education building expansion and integrated green campus are catalysts for necessary services while providing supportive, sustainable revenue streams for the future of the Agency.

 We are raising $1.2M for completion and sustainability.
 The new facilities and building completion features are designed, engineered, and permitted.
 Please spread the word and join in our campaign to complete the facilities by Summer 2016.
 Donations of cash and specified materials are most welcome!